itssahu/Remote-Kinetic-Energy-Advection-as-a-Predictor-of-Wind-Power-Extremes-over-India/README.md

 regional circulation adjustments over peninsular India.
 Drought years correspond to the negative phase of these modes, while flood years correspond to positive phases.
-Because these modes recur and evolve on seasonal lead times, they offer a physically grounded basis for early-warning indicators of national wind-generation anomalies.
+Because these modes recur and evolve on seasonal lead times, they offer a physically grounded basis for early-warning indicators of national wind-generation anomalies, therefore can be beneficial for the wind developers, grid operators, as well as policy makers.